-Nutritional balancing is designed to help conserve the ether with which one is born.
+Development is designed to help conserve the ether with which one is born.
 In addition, the Pushing Down Exercise can bring in much more etheric energy to extend life.

 Yin and yang.
 These words describe physical states of matter.
 Yang is warm, compact and the molecules are moving faster.
 Yin is cooler, often expanded, and the molecules are slower-moving.

 Yin and yang are Chinese words, which we use only because there are no equivalent words in English.
 The concept of two complementary forces in the universe, from which comes all of the material universe, is a very ancient idea.
 It is not only Oriental, but in fact is found in the beginning of the Book Of Genesis of the Old Testament of the Bible.

 To paraphrase Genesis 1:4 – 1:27: God created the light and the darkness, the heaven and the earth, the dry land and the seas, the sun and the moon, and finally male and female.
 This is the exact same idea as yang and yin.